Lionel Hollins: Coaching career

-Hollins served as head coach for the St. Louis SkyHawks of the United States Basketball League (USBL) in 2002.
+Hollins next served as an assistant coach for the Harlem Globetrotters during their 2001 Fall College Exhibition Series.
+He served as head coach for the St. Louis SkyHawks of the United States Basketball League (USBL) in 2002.

+In 2002, Hollins returned to the Grizzlies as an assistant coach, though the team was now located in Memphis.
+He served in this role until 2007, including a four-game stint as interim coach in 2004.
 On May 14, 2008, Hollins was hired as one of Milwaukee Bucks head coach Scott Skiles' assistants.